 Because of this, your business will be able to connect with your audience on a more authentic level, offering them information that is actually useful to them.
 No more sending out an email to a global audience promoting free shipping within the United States – with proper audience segmentation you can accurately address the different sections of your audience.

-Email marketing is all about gathering leads and trying to build a relationship with them, often with the help of a lead capture software.
+Traditional email marketing is all about gathering leads and trying to build a relationship with them, often with the help of a lead capture software.
 EDM marketing takes it one step further and tries to leverage the valuable information you have already collected to improve how you market to your target audience members.
 Personalized communications are just one way to improve the customer relationship.

 If you’re ready to implement an EDM marketing campaign, you’re in luck – they start quite simply, and then expand as time goes on.
 There are 7 steps to implement EDM marketing in your business, and the process starts much like a simple email marketing campaign.